danialfarid/ng-file-upload/README.md

     // apply ngf-resize only if this function returns true.
 To filter specific images to be resized.

   //validations:
-  ngf-pattern="'.pdf,.jpg,video/*,!.jog'" // comma separated wildcard to filter file names and types allowed
+  ngf-max-files="10" // maximum number of files allowed to be selected or dropped, validate error name: maxFiles ngf-pattern="'.pdf,.jpg,video/*,!.jog'" // comma separated wildcard to filter file names and types allowed
               // you can exclude specific files by ! at the beginning.
               // validate error name: pattern